 If you need to add more than eight locations, enter the information in a separate file.
-On the form, click Add Attachment, select the file, and then click Open.
-A sample Additional Performance Sites format page for greater than 8 locations is found under "Additional Format Pages" at: http://grants.nih.gov/grants/funding/424/index.htm.
+In the Additional Locations section at the bottom of the form, click Add Attachment, select the file, and then click Open.
+A sample Additional Performance Sites format page for greater than eight locations is found under "Additional Format Pages" at: http://grants.nih.gov/grants/funding/424/index.htm.

-Once all data have been entered, click the "Close Form" button at the top of the form.
+Once all data have been entered, click the Close Form button at the top of the form or use the scroll bar to scroll up.
 You will be returned to the Grant Application Package screen.
-From this main screen, click on the form/document that you have just completed, and then click the => button.
-This will move the form/document to the Completed Documents box.
-To remove a form/document from the Completed Documents box, click the form/document name to select it, and then click the <= button.
-This will return the form/document to the Mandatory Documents or Optional Documents box.
+To remove a document from the Submission box, click the document name to select it and then click the Move Form to Delete button.
+This will return the document to the Mandatory Documents Submission List or Optional Documents Submission List.